Poughill, Devon: Demographics

 There is a national school, with a small endowment from Pyncombe's charity; a charity of £1,013 a year for schools, small livings, and the poor.
 Out of the whole population, 39 of Poughill's residents were of school age in 2011.
 Census data from 2011 shows that residents aged 45–59 years made up the highest percent of the total population, accounting for 28.2%.
 The smallest percentage of the total population is 0.5% (residents aged 85–89 years).
 2001 data shows the highest percentage of the total population to be 24.7% however this percent was due to those aged 30–44 years, unlike 2011.According to the 2011 Census there were 109 males and 107 females living in the parish.
 As shown in the graph, Poughill's total population has varied since the 1800s.
 The graph shows a number of troughs and peaks with the highest peak being in 1841 when the population was recorded at 361.

+Poughill Health Statistics

+Way has more residents (3.85%) describing their health as very good than the national average for England.